wp-plugins/disqus-latest-comments/readme.txt

 == Changelog ==

 = 1.3 =
-* Feature: Added translation options to transate Disqus time terms (for example 'days ago').
+* Feature: Added translation options to translate Disqus time terms (for example 'days ago').

 = 1.2 =
 * Fix: Resolved issue with using shortcode in widget areas - where comments would appear before the widget title.